-3. In Vayikra 16 the Holy One establishes for the Redeemed Community a single day specifically set aside to make atonement for the Community.
+3. In Vayikra 16 the Holy One establishes for the Redeemed Community a single day specifically set aside to make kippur for the Community.
 What was that day?

-- 4. Three classifications of Covenant breaches are to be atoned for on this day, according to Vayikra 16:23. - [A] List the three classifications in English; - [B] Look up these words in Strong's and Gesenius [hint: you will have to use the words as written in the KJV]; - [C] Write the Hebrew words and their definitions; - [D] What is the difference between these three types of wrongdoing? - 5.
-Who was the first person for whom the High Priest was to make atonement? - 6.
-In today's Haftarah the Holy One is speaking to Ezekiel concerning the city of Jerusalem (shortly before the Holy One brought the Babylonians to attack, besiege and devastate it, and carry its surviving inhabitants into galut [exile]).
-It was a city which had, by the time of Ezekiel, for many generations refused the Holy One's antidote for sin atonement.
+4. Three classifications of wrongdoing are to be atoned for on this day, according to Vayikra 16:23.

+[A] List the three classifications in English;

+[B] Look up these words in Strong's and Gesenius [hint: you will have to use the words as written in the KJV];

+[C] Write the Hebrew words and their definitions;

+[D] What is the difference between these three types of wrongdoing?

+5. Who was the first person for whom the High Priest was to make atonement?

+6. In today's Haftarah the Holy One is speaking to Ezekiel concerning the city of Jerusalem (shortly before the Holy One brought the Babylonians to attack, besiege and devastate it, and carry its surviving inhabitants into galut [exile]).
+It was a city which had, by the time of Ezekiel, for many generations refused the Holy One's antidote for $\sin -$ atonement.
 It was, therefore, so full of sin's poison that a more drastic form of redemption was necessary.
 So, the therapy the Holy One applied was like chemotherapy, which kills the diseased cells of a cancerous growth, in order that the vital organs being consumed by the cancer can live.

-Moreover the word of the Holy One came to me, saying,

-You - son of man - will you judge?

-Will you judge the bloody city and cause her to know all her abominations?
+Moreover the word of the Holy One came to me, saying, "You, son of man, will you judge?
+Will you judge the bloody city?
+Then cause her to know all her abominations.

-You are to say, Thus says the Holy One Adonai: 'A city that sheds blood in the midst of her, that her time may come, and that makes idols against herself to defile her!'

-You have become guilty in your blood that you have shed, and are defiled in your idols which you have made; and you have caused your days to draw near, and are come even to your years: therefore have I made you a reproach to the nations, and a mocking to all the countries.
+You are to say, This is what the Holy One Adonai says: 'A city that sheds blood in the midst of her, that her time may come, and that makes idols against herself to defile her!'
+You have become guilty in your blood that you have shed, and are defiled in your idols which you have made; and you have caused your days to draw near, and are come even to your years: that is why I have I made you a reproach to the nations, and a mocking to all the countries.

 Those who are near, and those who are far from you, will mock you, you infamous one [and] full of tumult.
 [Ezekiel 22:1-5]

-- [A] For what two sins is Ezekiel asked if he will "judge" Jerusalem? - [B] What Hebrew verb does our English Bible translate as 'judge'?
-What is the first instance/usage of that verb in Torah? - [C] What does the Holy One say He is going to do to Jerusalem in verse 4? - 7.
-In the B'rit Chadasha reading for today, Shaul of Tarsus lists groups of people who will not receive the Kingdom of God as their inheritance who will forever reject the Holy One's antidote for sin.
+[A] For what two sins is Ezekiel told to "judge" Jerusalem?[B] What does the Holy One say He is going to do to Jerusalem in verse 4?

+7. In the B'rit Chadasha reading for today, Shaul of Tarsus lists groups of people who will not receive the Kingdom of God as their inheritance - who will forever reject the Holy One's antidote for sin.

 ...
 Don't you know that the unrighteous [Hebrew, resha'im] will not inherit the Kingdom of God?
 Don't be deceived.
 Neither the sexually unchaste, nor idolaters, nor adulterers, nor male prostitutes, nor those who indulge homosexual lusts, nor thieves, nor covetous, nor drunkards, nor slanderers, nor extortioners, will inherit the Kingdom of God.
 Such were some of you, but you were washed [made tahor].
 But you were sanctified [made k'dosh].
-But you were justified [made tzedek] in the name of the Holy One, and in the Spirit of our God.
+But you were justified [made tzedek] in the name of the Holy One Yeshua, and in the Spirit of our God.
 [I Corinthians 6:9-11]